Spring Wolf Watch w Dr. Dan MacNulty~Premium~ APR 21-26

 *Cost is per person based on double occupancy. $300.00 additional for single room supplement.
 Plus tax when applicable.

-Have you always wanted the vast expanse of Yellowstone's wild country all to yourself?
-This is a rare opportunity to enjoy wildlife watching in Yellowstone National Park at the transition to spring time.
+This is a rare opportunity to enjoy wildlife watching with a major expert in the field at the transition to spring time.
 In April, few people visit the park, leaving it to the wildlife, which are abundant: wolves settling into their dens, herds of elk gathering on the first new fresh blades of grass, bison giving birth to their calves, and grizzly bears emerging from hibernation.

 Join Yellowstone Wolf Tracker naturalists for this unique early season program that is sure to impart lasting memories of an awakening landscape rich with wildlife, fantastic gourmet food, and comfortable lodging all in one perfect package!
 Includes naturalist guiding for this 6-day, 5-night program with lodging, in-park transportation and shuttle to/from Bozeman, park fees, exceptional meals (as noted), and high quality optics for each guest.